BugSplat-Git/bugsplat-unreal/README.md

 | Generate dSYMs as a bundle for third party crash tools | true |
 | Support bitcode in shipping | false |

-Additionally, have found that sometimes iOS applications won't crash while the USB cable is connected.
+Note that sometimes iOS applications won't crash while the USB cable is connected.
 If this happens, disconnect the USB cable and re-run the application to trigger a crash.

 ## 🏃 Usage